MayankGitHub86/solvehub/OAUTH_SETUP.md

-# OAuth Setup Guide for Lumina Share
+# OAuth Setup Guide for SolveHub

-This guide helps you set up Google, Microsoft, and GitHub OAuth authentication for your Lumina Share platform.
+This guide helps you set up Google, Microsoft, and GitHub OAuth authentication for your SolveHub platform.

 ## Overview
 The OAuth integration allows users to sign in using their existing accounts from major providers (Google, Microsoft, GitHub), providing a seamless authentication experience.